apache/incubator-retired-iota/fey-core/README.md

 #### Source Property

 The source property of an Performer holds the necessary information for loading the actor from a _.jar_.
-Each Performer has only one source property and it should contains the following information:
+Each Performer has only one source property and it should contain the following information:

 | Property                    | Type                 | Description   |
 | :---------------------- | :------------------- | :------------ |